I’ve helped bring a lot of babies into this world, but I’ve never helped usher anyone out.

 I wasn’t even hating on Funk like I typically do whenever I’m this upset.
 Like, I didn’t once backseat his horrific driving skills.

 Instead, all I felt was this strange peace about me.
 A deep love coming at me, as if unseen hands were holding me.
 Comforting me.
 Filling me with strength.
 Confidence.
 And this weird zooming feeling, almost like my soul was being pulled to Florida, faster than Funk could drive.

 Day turned into night.
-And before long, the most enormous harvest moon rose up from the horizon, laying an orange path on the highway for us to follow.
+And before long, the most enormous harvest moon rose up from the horizon, laying an orange path down on the highway for us to follow.
 Somewhere during the glow, my daughter called.
-Just as I was telling her the latest information about her grandma, a comet shot across the sky, leaving a wide ribbon of sparkles behind it.
+Just as I was telling her the latest news about her grandma, a comet shot across the sky, leaving a wide ribbon of sparkles behind it.

 I’d never seen a comet before.